vatpac-technology/sops/docs/aerodromes/Brisbane.md

   <figcaption>YBBN Maneuvering Area South</figcaption>
 </figure>

+## Standard Taxi Directions

+Taxiway A is to be used in the same direction as the duty runway.
+Taxiway B is to be used in the opposite direction to the duty runway.

+Taxiway Y is to be used in a westerly direction and Taxiway Z in an easterly direction.

 ## Runway Modes
 Winds must always be considered for Runway modes (Crosswind <20kts, Tailwind <5kts), however the order of preference is as follows: